Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Introduction

-On the other hand, Transformers as powerful ANN structures based on self-attention mechanism have been introduced in \cite{vaswani2017attention}.
-Since their birth, these structures are widely employed in various machine learning applications with impressive performance.
-In fact, Transformers are designed to overcome the limits of sequential nature of RNNs.
-In particular, unlike RNNs, Transformers are highly parallelizable in both training and inference stage which makes them greatly suitable for hardware developments of ultra-high-speed optical transmissions.
 In this work, we employ Transformers for applications in coherent optical communications.
 To the best of our knowledge for the first time, we study the application of Transformer as the core of fiber nonlinear equalization and explore various opportunities and challenges associated to this architecture.
 We show that in order to leverage parallel computation and attending directly to the memory across a sequence of received symbols, Transformers with efficient embeddings and implementation can be used for nonlinear compensation.
-One major advantage of Transformers over LSTMs for nonlinear compensation (NLC) application is that both the training and inference is performed over a block of received symbols.
+One major advantage of Transformers over LSTMs for nonlinear compensation application is that both the training and inference are performed over a block of received symbols.
 RNNs generally suffer from the vanishing gradient during the training stage as well as increased latency in the inference stage over long blocks of symbols \cite{co-lstm}.
 In contrast, Transformer-NLC can be directly optimized over the target block length and is inherently more suitable for applications in high-speed coherent optical transceivers that require a great deal of parallelization to satisfy their high-throughput and low-latency requirements.

-Furthermore, we present the use of a physic-informed mask according to the nonlinear perturbation theory in order to make the attention matrix sparse.
-A two-dimensional relations modeled as a mask matrix highlights the importance of combinations of symbols for the nonlinear estimation and provides savings in the computational complexity specially at regions with very limited resources.
+We also present the use of a physic-informed mask according to the nonlinear perturbation theory in order to make the attention matrix sparse.
+A two-dimensional relation, modeled as a mask matrix, highlights the importance of combinations of symbols for the nonlinear estimation and is shown to generally provide savings in the computational complexity while particularly demonstrates performance advantage at regions with limited resources.
+Finally, we present a comparison of performance and complexity of Transformers with DBP for nonlinear channel compensation under different transmission scenarios and demonstrate the capabilities of Transformers compared to DBP as a flexible universal solution for optical networks. \IEEEpubidadjcol